 Go to the Food Revolution website for more information including recipes.

-Do you think you can celebrate the holidays without eating pounds of unhealthy food?
+Do you think you can celebrate Thanksgiving without gaining unwanted pounds?
 Yes you can!
 Read More

 Do you feel the cold temperatures, last minute shopping, and never-ending supply of treats are conspiring to waylay your plans to stay healthy this holiday?
 Never fear – Live Healthy Lynchburg is here to light a fire under your yule log!
 Keep rocking around the Christmas tree with these healthy recipes or this healthy Christmas meal plan!
 Read More